Best things to do in Ronda Spain: El Tajo de Ronda & Puente Nuevo, Plaza de Toros and Mirador de Aldehuela & Balcón del Coño.

 Puente Viejo is the middle bridge (only 31 m high) that connects two parts of Ronda.
 The date of its creation is not completely known, and moreover, many experts are still arguing whether Puente Viejo was built by the Romans or by Arabs.

-To be honest, we didn’t care about that too much 😉 The views from the bridge are still amazing!
+To be honest, we didn’t care about that too much.
+The views from the bridge are still amazing!
+If you are looking for off the beaten paths in Spain, then you will definitely love this one! 🙂

 It is a great viewing point of the Puente Viejo bridge.